 Degrader Building Blocks

-Develop your own Degrader (PROTAC®) with our pioneering range of Degrader Building Blocks.
+Develop your own Degrader (PROTAC® or LYTAC) with our pioneering range of Degrader Building Blocks.
 Our extensive library of PROTAC® components enables you to generate Degrader panels rapidly and cost-effectively.
-Designed by our in-house chemistry experts, the Degrader Building Blocks range includes the most commonly used E3 ligase ligands, conjugated to variable linkers with reactive handles for conjugation to your target protein ligand (warhead ligand) (Figure 1).
+Designed by our in-house chemistry experts, the Degrader Building Blocks range includes components for constructing two types of Degrader: intracellular protein Degraders (PROTAC® Degraders) and extracellular protein Degraders (LYTAC molecules).
+The former comprise the most commonly used E3 ligase ligands, conjugated to variable linkers with reactive handles for conjugation to your target protein ligand (warhead ligand) (Figure 1), while the latter consist of a ligand for a cell surface receptor conjugated to a linker with functional handle.

 Why Buy Degrader Building Blocks From Us?